loda-lang/loda-lang.github.io/install.markdown

 This will start the interactive setup on the command line.
 On macOS, you may need to follow the guidelines for [Safely opening apps](https://support.apple.com/en-us/HT202491).
 Follow the instructions to finish the installation.
-After that, you can try `loda eval A000045` as a Hello World example or directly start mining using `loda mine`!
+After that, you can try `loda eval A000045` as a Hello World example, or start mining using `loda mine` (single core) or `loda mine -p` (multi-core).

 # Windows

 Before installing LODA, you need to install [Git for Windows](https://git-scm.com/download/win).
-This is needed because LODA manages its programs repository using Git.
-Please download and install it.
 After that you can install LODA as follows.

 Click on the start menu and type **Git CMD**.
 Open this app and execute the following commands (you can use copy & paste):